 What can you visit around the hotel?
 The hotel is a good starting point for exploring the whole island, alone or through organized outings.
 In the immediate proximity of the hotel you can

 - enjoy some snorkeling among the curious fish that swim in the turquoise waters of the Natural Pools;

-- enjoy the Golden Bay, between swimming in search of sea turtles, walks on the shore and canoeing;
+- enjoy the Oro Bay, between swimming in search of sea turtles, walks on the shore and canoeing;

 - visit the Upi Bay admiring it from the coast, can be reached by land through a path beaten in the vegetation, but unfortunately not indicated (we suggest to ask for information at the reception before going).

 For the more adventurous and dynamic person we recommend taking the bicycles at the reception to reach the other end of the island and visit the Kuto Bay, the Kanumera Bay and the small village of Vao…the passage inland is more demanding and requires a little training, but in this way you will make a beautiful round trip; the road to Vao, on the other hand, is easier and more flat and can be tackled by anyone.